kachaMukabe/challenge-django/README.md

 - Personal notes or problems
 - Information on how your code works
 - Any suggestions on what should be changed in the specifications.

+## Bonus Task:
+If you feel you want to impress us more, replace the REST Framework by using Graphene instead.